 In the case of learning support in the Secondary years, and other forms of counselling, students are encouraged to approach counsellors directly and may also be referred by teachers or parents; students and parents are also welcome to seek support as a family.
 A strong emphasis is placed on early intervention and on equipping students and their families with skills that will enhance a student's independence, resilience and flourishing.

-Please also read about Positive Education at CIS.
+Please also read about Well-Being at CIS.

 Committed to the development of the whole person, CIS offers a varied co-curricular activities (CCA) programme.
 CIS aims to create a positive environment in which students can exercise, gain new skills and interests, and have fun.